jsonurl/specification/README.md

 ## 2.9 Optional Syntaxes
 A JSON&#x2192;URL parser implementation MAY support additional syntax options.
 Implementations SHOULD default to the grammar described above and only allow an alternate syntax when explicitly enabled.
+Each section defines a syntax option as a modification of previously defined grammar productions and/or definition of new ones.

 ### 2.9.1 Implied Arrays
 If both a sender and its receiver agree a priori that the top-level value is an